Health and safety tips to make your 2020 visit safe and FUN

 While we look forward to welcoming everyone back to the park, there are some people who should forego a visit to Story Land this year under the current precautions.
 Among those who should avoid visiting in 2020: anyone with illness, COVID-19 symptoms, those who are at high-risk, those unable or unwilling to practice social distancing, or to wear face coverings to protect others, and those who may expect a visit to the park this year to be just like any other in the past.

 The way we will operate this summer is significantly different from what we are all used to as we adapt to the new landscape created by COVID-19.
 To ensure the safety of our Guests and Team Members while providing the very best experience possible, some attractions and high touch areas will be closed during your visit.
 Rides, retail and food locations will operate with modifications.
 All shows, character appearances and splash areas (Mini Geysers, Oceans of Fun Sprayground, mist tents) will be closed.
-Play areas (Grandfather Tree, Buccaneer Bay Playground, Loopy Lab, Little Dreamers) and all photo cut outs will be closed.
-More specific information on ride, retail and food location dates of operation will be made available as the park gets closer to opening.
+Play areas (Grandfather Tree, Buccaneer Bay Playground, Loopy Lab, Little Dreamers), the Silver Mine, and all photo cut outs will be closed.
+Swan Boats will be closed for all of 2020.
+More specific information on ride, retail and food location dates of operation can be found at our Attraction Updates page.